List of Futurama characters: Lars Fillmore

 Lars Fillmore (voiced by Billy West) is a technician at the Head Museum in Bender's Big Score, where he met Leela and briefly dated her.
 He was about to marry Leela, until he discovered that a paradox can not be in the normal time line, and decided to cancel the wedding, because he was really a paradox-duplicate of Fry created when the original Fry who had travelled back to 2000 went back a second time to eat a pizza, the original Fry who went back for the pizza freezing himself after a close call with a brainwashed Bender while the one who never did that moved into an apartment above the pizzeria where he worked.
 He lived there for twelve years, during which he spent time with his family and befriended the narwhal Leelu, until an assassination attempt by another brainwashed Bender burned away his hair and damaged his larynx.
 After the war with the scammers was over, Nudar tried to force Lars to reveal his version of the time-travel code, but Lars sacrificed himself to release another frozen Bender set to self-destruct, killing himself and Nudar.
+In "All the Presidents' Heads", Dr. Cahill briefly mistakenly calls Fry, who has taken a night job as a security guard at the Head Museum, "Lars", due to his resemblance.

 Nudist Alien Scammers

 The Nudist Alien Scammers are the main antagonist of Bender's Big Score.
-They are a group formed by the leader, Nudar (voiced by David Herman), and his brothers, Fleb (voiced by Frank Welker) and Schlump (voiced by Maurice LaMarche).
+They are a group formed by the leader Nudar (voiced by David Herman) and his brothers Fleb (voiced by Frank Welker) and Schlump (voiced by Maurice LaMarche).
 They seek to seize the Earth by obtaining as much information as possible from humans, in addition to seizing all the valuable objects of the planet thanks to the time travel code.
 After they took over Earth, their fleet of solid gold Death Stars was destroyed by Earth's remaining ships in an assault led by Leela and coordinated by Hermes.
-Nudar escaped the destruction, but he was killed by the sacrifice of Lars Filmore, a temporal paradox duplicate of Fry.
+Nudar escaped the destruction, but he was killed by the sacrifice of Lars Fillmore, a temporal paradox duplicate of Fry.

 Leelu

-Leelu (voiced by Maurice LaMarche) is a narwhal that Fry befriended in Bender's Big Score during the years he spent in the past.
-Throughout the years, their relationship blossomed, and they became best of friends.
-Fry was heartbroken when he learned that Leelu was being released into the wild.
+Leelu (voiced by Maurice LaMarche) is a rare one-toothed female narwhal that the Fry paradox befriended in Bender's Big Score during the years he spent in the past.
+Throughout the years, their relationship blossomed and they became best of friends.
+The Fry paradox was heartbroken when he learned that Leelu was being released into the wild.
+When released, Leelu fell in love with an orange colored male narwhal.